hzeller/rpi-rgb-led-matrix/README.md

 32x32 panel; it might be for a 16x32.

 If you connect multiple boards together, you needs a power supply that can keep up with 3.5A / panel.
-Good are PC power supplies that often provide > 20A on the 5V rail.
+Good are old PC power supplies that often provide > 20A on the 5V rail.
 Also you can get dedicated 5V high current switching power supplies for these kind of applications (check eBay).

 The current draw is pretty spiky.
 Due to the PWM of the LEDs, there are very short peaks of a couple of 100ns to about 1ms of full current draw.